 - a California driver's license or identification card,

 - an alien registration card, or

-- A U.S. military card.
+- a U.S. military card.

-In addition, all visitors are subject to a search of their person and property.
+Hollywood Jail visitors are subject to a search of their person and property.
 Visitors may not bring anything illegal to the facility nor may they bring any items to give to inmates.
 The Hollywood Police Station Jail may deny entry to anyone who is deemed to pose a threat...either real or perceived...to the safety or security of the staff or inmates.

 As is the case with phone communication, visits with jail inmates are subject to monitoring and recording, and incriminating statements can be used against your friend/relative.

 6. Inmate Property Release